PublicHealthDynamicsLab/FRED/doc/FRED_UserGuide.rst

 Behaviors
 ---------

-FRED is designed to include any number of health-related behaviors.
-New behaviors can be added with minimal programming effort.
+FRED can be extended to include any number of health-related behaviors with minimal programming effort.
 Each behavior involves a decision on the willingness of the agent to perform the behavior.
 The current set of behaviors includes:

 #. **Stay home when sick**: If an adult is symptomatic, is that person
    willing to stay home?
 If so, the agent withdraws to the household,